 pass init

 Pass has an extension system.
-Useful extensions:
+The ones I reach for:

 # Add OTP